 One new positive COVID-19 case in PEI

-Prince Edward Island’s Chief Public Health Officer, Dr. Heather Morrison, has confirmed one new positive case of COVID-19 in the province.
+Prince Edward Island’s Chief Public Health Officer, Dr. Heather Morrison, has confirmed one new positive case of COVID-19 in the province related to travel.

-The Chief Public Health Office has been in communication with the airline and, out of an abundance of caution, all passengers who travelled on these flights should monitor for symptoms.
-If any passengers develop symptoms of COVID-19 they should visit a Drop-in Testing Clinic to be tested.
+The Chief Public Health Office has been in communication with the airline.
+Anyone who travelled on these flights should monitor for symptoms of COVID-19 and, if symptoms develop, immediately visit a Drop-in Testing Clinic to be tested.